lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 title: "Overview of the Coalescent Theory"
 date: 2015-04-02
 ---
 Population genetics is the study of the forces that create and maintain genetic variation.
 At the heart of it is the use of gene genealogy, a tree structure describes the evolutionary history (e.g., divergence) of a particular set of DNA sequences and their relatedness.
-Since the shape of the genealogy depends on population history, selection, etc, geneticsts have been using it to infer or predict DNA sequence variation.
-Due to the uncertainty elements of reproduction, the central part of genealogical data analysis is a stochastic characterisation of the genealogies that relate the sequences.
+Since the shape of the genealogy depends on population history, selection, etc, geneticists have been using it to infer or predict DNA sequence variation.
+Due to the uncertainty elements of reproduction, the central part of genealogical data analysis is a stochastic characterization of the genealogies that relate the sequences.

-A geneology is completely summarized by the entire topology (who relates to whom) and the length of each branch (intervals between two subsequent convergence/divergence events).
+A genealogy is completely summarized by the entire topology (who relates to whom) and the length of each branch (intervals between two subsequent convergence/divergence events).
 The coalescent approach generates the genealogy backwards, instead of forwards, for a sample of sequences (rather than the entire population).
 It traces the ancestral lineages, which are the series of genetic ancestors of the samples at a locus, back through time.
 The history of a sample of size <b>n</b> comprises n − 1 coalescent events.
 Each coalescent event decreases the number of ancestral lineages by one.
 This takes the sample from the present day when there are n lineages through a series of steps in which the number of lineages decreases from n to n − 1, then from n − 1 to n − 2, etc., then finally from two to one.
 At each coalescent event, two of the lineages fuse into one common-ancestral lineage.
 The result is a bifurcating tree.
 This approach introduces computational and analytical convenience because the history of the entire population includes sequences that are extinct or we have not sampled.

 This post will briefly introduce the coalescent theory, including its history, the basic model, and important extensions.
 For details such as theorems and their proofs, please refer to the resources provided at the end of this page.